 Container Growing This group of Azaleas are well suited to being grown in patio pot situations.
 Keep the pot shaded from the hottest of suns, and give sheltered situation in severe winter to avoid the possibility of the pot compost freezing.

 Azalea mollis varieties can easily reach 8ft (2.4m height).
-Advice on Pruning Azaleas The most important thing being the dead-heading of the faded flowers to allow for good growth of next season's flower buds.
+Advice on how to Prune Azaleas The most important thing being the dead-heading of the faded flowers to allow for good growth of next season's flower buds.
 It takes a lot of plant energy to set seed, so the dead heading will help to maintain a healthy and vigorous plant.

 Seed Propagation Azalea mollis and related hybrids readily set seed which should be collected as soon as ripe - just before the seed pod open/burst.
 The seed con be sown on the surface of a peat compost - or just peat will a little sand added - as soon as the seed is collected.
 If you have a solitary plant, then there is a reasonable chance that the new seedlings will resemble the parent.
 In practice, there will be many different forms as to flower and growth habit.